Jayjay-lv/Encryption-Project/Kobie_standups.md

 - next class were going to try and continue work on our second decryption
 - our immediate challenge will be getting phrase.split to work because its currently crashing our code

+## Daily report 2019-05-08
+- Today matthew and I presented our project to the class.
+Then we also fixed our problem with phrase.split() Riley helped us realize that we had to define our ciphertext2.
+- Next class I am going to work on figuring out how to shift back our text to its original letters.
+- our challenge will be trying to figure out the syntax for how to shift back the string